omicscodeathon/tgr5t2d/README.md

 ## *Objectives

-1. To develop machine learning models to predict quantitative-atructure activity relationship of
+1. To develop machine learning models to predict quantitative-structure activity relationship of the molecules to the target protein
 2. Screen the COCONUT database to identify potential TGR5 agonist
 3. Identify lead compounds by carrying out molecular docking to determine the binding affinity of the compound(s) to the target protein.
 4. Determine the stability of the binding of the compound(s) to TGR5, through Molecular Dynamics Simulations